 As with individuals, telephone companies do not have the right to disconnect an organization’s phone service for nonpayment of the excise tax.
 Although required to collect the tax, phone companies are not required to enforce collection of the tax.
 If the phone subscriber does not pay, the phone company is simply required to report nonpayment to the IRS.
 The most typical consequence of telephone tax resistance is the periodic hassle of reminding the phone company that it is supposed to credit the bill for the amount of the tax rather than adding it onto the next month’s bill as an unpaid balance.
 This often occurs because of communication problems between the phone company and the resister.
 For instance, telephone companies often require any statement of refusal to be sent to an address that is different from the billing address.

-Some organizations refuse to comply with withholding, filing, or turning over employment taxes.
+Some organizations or businesses refuse to comply with withholding, filing, or turning over employment taxes.
 In such a case, the taxes not turned over can be assessed and collected by the IRS directly from the employing organization.
-A civil penalty of 10-15% of the amount not paid over may also be imposed.
+A civil penalty of 10-15% of the amount not paid may also be imposed.
 If the IRS is unable to collect the unpaid tax from the employer, it can use the “Trust Fund Recovery Penalty” which allows it to collect the tax owed from any “responsible person” who fails “willfully” to pay the tax.
-(See section on “responsible persons”) In addition to exposing an employer to civil penalties, willful failure to collect or turn over withholding is also a felony, subject to a 5-year maximum sentence and a possible fine of $250,000 for an individual or $500,000 for an organization (see Internal Revenue Code §6656).
+(See section on “responsible persons” on page 24.)
+In addition to exposing an employer to civil penalties, willful failure to collect or turn over withholding is also a felony, subject to a 5-year maximum sentence and a possible fine of $250,000 for an individual or $500,000 for an organization (see Internal Revenue Code §6656).
 Actual sentences are typically far less.
 Based on the administrative policies of the past 25 years, it is unlikely, but certainly not impossible, that any legitimate organization or its officers would face criminal prosecution.

-Employers or other entities which refuse to withhold from the assets of a war tax resister on religious grounds actually have a chance of justifying their actions in court thanks to a 1973 case involving the American Friends Service Committee (AFSC) and the IRS.
+Employers or other entities that refuse to withhold from the assets of a war tax resister on religious grounds actually have a chance of justifying their actions in court thanks to a 1973 case involving the American Friends Service Committee (AFSC) and the IRS.
 A federal district court ruled that the AFSC and its employees had the First Amendment right not to be required to participate in the withholding system, since the IRS has other methods of satisfying its objectives, such as levies.
 The decision was overturned by the Supreme Court, but solely on procedural grounds.
 This position is possibly strengthened by the Religious Freedom Restoration Act (RFRA), passed by Congress in 1993.
-(See section on RFRA)
+(See section on RFRA on page 26.)

 Employers who wish to resist withholding sometimes accept W-4 forms that claim extra allowances or exemption from withholding, even if they know the individual is avoiding withholding because of conscientious objection to war.
 (See box above for information on the legal requirements of employers in regards to accepting W-4 forms.)
 If the IRS decides that a W-4 form is invalid, it can order the employer to withhold from an individual’s pay at the highest possible rate.
 Employers who do this may be subject to the penalty for failure to withhold, file, and turn over employment taxes.
 Additionally, an organization can be held criminally liable for conspiracy and for aiding and abetting submission of false or fraudulent W-4’s.
 Tax protest groups who argue that IRS collections are unconstitutional have received such criminal penalties, but, to our knowledge, not groups involved in tax resistance because of objection to militarism and war.